mwt5175/Neptune/README.md

 # Neptune Software Suite
 ## Introduction
-The Neptune Software Suite is a research project I started along time ago.
+The Neptune Software Suite is a research project I started a long time ago.
 This is still hosted on BitBucket, moving to GitHub so all projects are in one location.
 The Neptune OS, NCC, and related SDK's and other tools are a Work In Progress (WIP), run at your own risk.

 ## nboot
 The Neptune Boot Loader for the Neptune operating system.
 It is primarily written in C and some assembly.
 The core application nboot and related libraries runs in 32 bit protected mode.
 The system includes drivers to support UEFI and Legacy BIOS firmware.